August 7, 2025

 Economic and social benefits of the energy transition

-Angola’s plan to generate 73% of its electricity from renewable sources by 2027 is a bold and necessary step towards a sustainable future.
-Through strategic international partnerships and a strong focus on solar energy, the nation is well-positioned to achieve its climate goals and contribute to the global effort to combat climate change.
+Angola’s plan to generate 73% of its electricity from renewable sources by 2027 is a bold and necessary step toward a sustainable future.
+With strategic international partnerships and a strong focus on solar energy, the nation is well-positioned to achieve its climate goals and contribute to the global fight against climate change.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.